osugrad86/Cybersecurity-BootCamp-Project1/README.md

 These Beats allow us to collect the following information from each machine:

-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- Filebeats in the ELK environment is configured to gather information about the file system logs including which files have changed and when.
+The logs are organizzed and sent to Elasticsearch and Logstash.
-- Filebeats in the ELK environment is configured to gather system logs and
+- Metricbeats in the Elk envirionment is configured to collect metrics associated with the docker containers that have been installed on the Web 1 and Web2 VM

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: